The auto industry is the largest consumer of platinum, but as electric cars become more mainstream demand from the sector will decrease.

 The impact of electric cars

-Investec (LSE:INVR) analyst Marc Elliot told Bloomberg last year that he anticipates a decade-long transition to electric cars, with hybrid cars, which could use platinum, seeing some use during that time.
+Investec (LSE:INVR) analyst Marc Elliot told Bloomberg in 2016 that he anticipates a decade-long transition to electric cars, with hybrid cars, which could use platinum, seeing some use during that time.
 “It’s a long-term risk to platinum; electric battery vehicles don’t need any platinum at all,” he said.

-Tesla (NASDAQ:TSLA) has been credited for beginning the shift toward electric vehicles, but in recent months companies like Nissan (TSE:7201) and General Motors (NYSE:GM) have announced major plans for electric cars.
+Tesla (NASDAQ:TSLA) has been credited for beginning the shift toward electric vehicles, but over the last year or so companies like Nissan (TSE:7201) and General Motors (NYSE:GM) have announced major plans for electric cars.
 Many countries have also joined the movement by expressing plans to outright ban vehicles based off of fossil fuels.

 But the uptake of fuel cell cars is not certain.
-In fact, speaking this past July at an industry event, Bodo Albrecht, chair of the International Precious Metals Institute, said the use of platinum-heavy fuel cell technology in the electric car market is “growing much too slowly to offset falling autocatalyst demand.”
+In fact, speaking in 2017 at an industry event, Bodo Albrecht, chair of the International Precious Metals Institute, said the use of platinum-heavy fuel cell technology in the electric car market is “growing much too slowly to offset falling autocatalyst demand.”

 Driving his point home even further, Albrecht added, “[r]ather than looking at the opportunity of hydrogen electric technology, what we should be concerned about is the replacement of platinum group metals by battery electric technologies.
 The impact on the precious metals industry will be massive.”